AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in

 \subsection{Multi-UAV ICL}

-In the joint data collection schedule and velocity control problem with \emph{$I$} UAVs, the choice of actions of one UAV affects the actions of the other UAVs.
-Each UAV interacts with an unknown environment and sends the collected data to the LLM.
-During the learning process, the current state of the environment is transmitted to the LLM.
+In the joint data-collection scheduling and velocity-control problem with $I$ UAVs, the actions selected by one UAV may affect the other UAVs.
+Each UAV interacts with an unknown environment and sends the collected network-state information to the LLM.
+At each decision epoch, the current state of the environment is transmitted to the LLM.
 The task description consists of the following components:

-Here \( TD_{\text{task}} \) stands for the task description, which provides the LLM with essential information about the target task.
-In particular, it contains the objectives of the task, input data, rules and constraints, expected results, and a feedback mechanism.
-By using \( TD_{\text{task}} \), there is no need to design a special optimization model, and the operator does not need to have special knowledge of optimization techniques.
-Denote with $Ex_t$ the set of examples at time $t$, with $e_t$ the observed environment state corresponding to the target task at time $t$, with \( \text{LLM} \) the large language model, and with $a_t$ the action output by the model.
+Here $TD_{\text{task}}$ stands for the task description, which provides the LLM with essential information about the target task.
+In particular, it contains the task objectives, input data, rules and constraints, expected outputs, and a feedback mechanism.
+By using $TD_{\text{task}}$, the decision problem can be specified in natural language without requiring the operator to implement a task-specific optimization solver.
+Denote by $Ex_t$ the set of examples available at time $t$, by $e_t$ the observed network state corresponding to the target task at time $t$, and by $a_t$ the action output by the model.

-In sequential decision scenarios, the LLM processes the initial task description \( TD_{\text{task}} \), incorporates feedback from the sample set $Ex_t$, and generates decisions $a_t$ based on the current state of the environment $e_t$.
-These actions depend on the previous actions of other UAVs interacting with the scheduled ground sensors.
-After each action, the UAV observes the resulting cost and the updated state of the environment, which is then fed back to the LLM to determine the next action.
-This iterative interaction between the UAV and the environment continues over several cycles until the LLM converges to an optimal policy.
+In sequential decision scenarios, the LLM processes the initial task description $TD_{\text{task}}$, incorporates feedback from the example set $Ex_t$, and generates the decision $a_t$ based on the current state of the environment $e_t$.
+This decision may depend on the previous actions of other UAVs interacting with the scheduled pipeline-monitoring sensors.
+After each action, the UAV observes the resulting cost and the updated state of the environment, which are then fed back to the LLM to determine the next action.
+This iterative interaction between the UAV and the environment continues throughout the monitoring process to generate subsequent decisions.